Applications open August 10 and close September 7 at 11:59pm, central time. No late applications will be accepted.

 - Communicate with fellowship staff, mentors, and venue partners and uphold professional standards

-The Emerging Curators Institute (ECI) is open to Minnesota-based curators with limited experience who exhibit promise and would benefit from the guidance, resources, and open learning format that the program offers.
-The program strongly encourages applicants who would not otherwise have access to the funding, resources, or education offered through the program.
-The program is open to self-identified curators including but not limited to artists with curatorial interests; undergraduates and graduates of art history programs, contemporary/visual culture studies programs, or other related programs; self-taught practitioners; and arts and community organizers.
+The Emerging Curators Institute (ECI) is open to Minnesota-based curators with limited experience who exhibit promise and will benefit from the guidance, resources, and open learning format that the program offers.
+The program strongly encourages applicants who will not otherwise have access to the funding, resources, or education offered through the program.
+The program is open to self-identified curators or future curators including but not limited to artists with curatorial interests; undergraduates and graduates of art history programs, contemporary/visual culture studies programs, or other related programs; self-taught practitioners; and arts and community organizers.
 The program welcomes non-traditional exhibition practices and artistic exploration of all disciplines.
-Applicants of all backgrounds, ethnicities, gender identities, physical abilities, and Minnesota locations are encouraged to apply.
+Applicants of all backgrounds, ethnicities, gender identities, and physical abilities within Minnesota are encouraged to apply.
+ECI looks for unique exhibition and/or curatorial project ideas that will benefit from the depth of offerings the program can provide.

 The program wishes to accommodate a wide range of applicants and needs.
-We welcome you to view a recording of our June 11th Info Session for more information.
+Info sessions will be held online on August 17 and 24 at 6:30PM.
 Please contact our staff at [email protected] with any questions regarding your eligibility and participation.